AccuWeb Hosting vs. Namecheap

 What is the pricing structure for AccuWeb Hosting and Namecheap?

-AccuWeb Hosting starts at around $3.09 per month for shared hosting, with higher tiers offering more features.
-Namecheap offers a budget-friendly starting price of $1.58 per month for shared hosting but may come with limited resources.
+AccuWeb Hosting offers shared hosting starting at around $3.09 per month, with higher tiers offering more features.
+Namecheap offers a budget-friendly starting price of $1.58 per month for shared hosting, but it may come with limited resources.
 It’s essential to weigh pricing against the features you need.

 What are the performance metrics of AccuWeb and Namecheap?